 The name Da Cheng Chuan means The Great Accomplishment.
 It is the crowning achievement of Grandmaster Wang Xiang Zhai who journeyed for more than ten years throughout China in the first part of the last century, studiying under the greatest masters of his day.
 In the 1920s, he began sharing the fruit of his research with students in Beijing and Shanghai.
 He became famous throughout China and is highly respected and revered to this day.
 In addition to his unmatched prowess in martial arts, Grandmaster Wang Xiang Zhai dedicated himself to the health and healing aspects of his art and founded the first Chi Kung clinics of China.

-Da Cheng Chuan consists of the following seven elements: Zhan Zhuang (Standing Like a Tree), Shih Li (Power Testing), Tsou Pu (Walking Chi Kung), Fa Li (Power Explosion), Tui Shou (Circling Hands), Shih Zhan (Freestyle Combat) and Jian Wu (Spontaneous Power Expression).
+Da Cheng Chuan consists of the following seven elements: Zhan Zhuang (Standing Like a Tree), Shih Li (Power Testing), Tsou Pu (Training the Legs), Fa Li (Power Explosion), Shi Sheng (Testing of Sound), Tui Shou (Circling Hands), and Jian Wu (Spontaneous Power Expression).

 While there are said to be few, if any, martial arts systems more powerful than Da Cheng Chuan, you experience its enduring benefits as you go about your life and work.
 Your mind and body become exceptionally alert.
 Your mental and emotional faculties are refreshed.
 You experience greater resilience under pressure and recover more easily from illness and injury.

 Since many years, Master Lam is carrying forward this art and was accorded the honor of being acknowledged as a lineage-holder of the Da Cheng Chuan tradition by Madame Wang Yuk Fong, the daughter and spiritual heir of Grandmaster Wang Xiang Zhai.